History of Temple Beth El

 How to find us

-Located in the Erie Canalway National Heritage Corridor, the city of Utica is located in Central New York on historic Mohawk River Valley.
+Located in the Erie Canalway National Heritage Corridor, the city of Utica is nestled in Central New York's beautiful Mohawk Valley.

 Utica is easily accessible from major cities in the Northeast.
-Downtown Utica is only 1½ mi. from Exit 31 on the New York State Thrusway (I-90).
+Downtown Utica is only 1.5 mi. off of Exit 31 on the NYS Thruway (I-90).